r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 ### Paul launches Ignite

-I wrote an early version of this website in Swift using [Publish](https://github.com/JohnSundell/Publish) from John Sundell.
+I wrote an early version of my website in Swift using [Publish](https://github.com/JohnSundell/Publish) by John Sundell.
 While I loved the concept, I never quite found my footing with it.
 So when I saw that Paul had released Ignite, I was thrilled.

 Ignite is essentially a modern take on Publish (down to the exact same 'About' description on GitHub), but with a SwiftUI-like syntax powered by Swift's [result builders](https://www.hackingwithswift.com/swift/5.4/result-builders).
 It also implements [Bootstrap](https://getbootstrap.com) to handle issues with browser and device compatibility, complex UI elements, and accessibility.
 I watched the [how and why video](https://www.youtube.com/watch?v=JJGLoo3A2uk) behind Ignite, read J.P.
 Toro's [Lighting Ignite on Fire](https://jptoro.dev/lighting-ignite-on-fire/) post, and was hooked.
 I built the CLI tool, ran `ignite new ExampleSite`, and got going.